About Barry Ferrier

-Barry gained early recognition in music theatre, appearing in the original Australian productions of Jesus Christ Superstar at the Capitol, Sydney and Palais, Melbourne and Joseph and the Amazing Tecnicolour Dreamcoat at the Seymour Centre, Sydney, and as composer for the internationally famous Lindsay Kemp Mime Company.
-He has worked with many of the leading names in Australian music including the 70s chart-toppers The Ferrets, has opened for Ry Cooder and toured as band leader for the legendary Eartha Kitt.
+Born in Sydney Australia, Barry gained early recognition in music theatre, appearing in the original legendary Australian production of Jesus Christ Superstar at the Capitol, Sydney and Palais, Melbourne and in Joseph and the Amazing Tecnicolour Dreamcoat at the Seymour Centre, Sydney.
+He was composer for the internationally famous Lindsay Kemp Mime Company, performing in their productions of Flowers in Melbourne, and composing the music for Kemp's production of Oscar Wilde's Salome, which was a sell out for 18 months at London's Roundhouse .

 With a warm, deep voice reminiscent of Nick Cave, Johnny Cash and Leonard Cohen, Barry is also an accomplished electric and acoustic guitarist with exciting flamenco skills.

-Barry also turns his hand to boogie and swing style piano (frequently appearing as a "pianoman" singing all the greatest hits, jazz standards, ballads and rock 'n' roll classics), ...but his musical versatility extends to playing zydeco style piano accordian, flute and Irish whistles, and even the 13 string Japanese Koto.
+Barry also turns his hand to boogie and swing style piano (regulalry appearing as a "pianoman" singing all the greatest hits, jazz standards, ballads and rock 'n' roll classics), ...but his musical versatility extends to playing zydeco style piano accordian, flute and Irish whistles, and even the 13 string Japanese Koto.

-Described as 'the Charles Bronson of swamp blues' by someone who ought to know better, Barry has a fascinating range of music industry credits to his name, and has most recently begun appearing in the lead role of his self-penned Johnny Cash Tribute theatre show "I Hear That Train a-Comin' " which has been a sell-out at in clubs and theatres from Brisbane to Coffs Harbour.
+Described as 'the Charles Bronson of swamp blues' by someone who ought to know better, Barry has a fascinating range of music industry credits to his name, and has most recently begun appearing in the lead role of his self-penned Johnny Cash Tribute theatre show "I Hear That Train a-Comin' " which has been a sell-out success at in clubs and theatres from Brisbane to Coffs Harbour.